Open-Systems-Pharmacology/developer-docs/Serialization.md

 # Map(...)

-When you want to serialize a property of a class and a serializer already exists for the type of property you want to serialize (as is f.e. for string, int and the other basic types, or in case there is a serializer already written for this object in the solution), you only need to use Map function like in the above example with `Map(x => x.Name);`.
+When you want to serialize a property of a class and a serializer already exists for the type of property you want to serialize (as is e.g. for string, int and the other basic types, or in case there is a serializer already written for this object in the solution), you only need to use Map function like in the above example with `Map(x => x.Name);`.
 You  do not need to explicitly define what needs to be deserialized or how, the framework will take care of that for you.
 Additionaly, you can use the mapping extensions to specify the xml element name to which your property will be mapped by calling `Map(x => x.Name).WithMappingName(mappingName);`, where mappingName is a string.

 # MapEnumerable(...)